Murallas blancas

-Murallas blancas, is a Mexican telenovela that aired on Canal 4, Telesistema Mexicano in 1960.
-Production of Ernesto Alonso.
-The telenovela was talking about a woman who did everything possible to save their patients from a hospital where she was the nurse.
+Murallas blancas is a Mexican telenovela that aired on Canal 4, Telesistema Mexicano in 1960.
+Produced by Ernesto Alonso, the telenovela focuses on a nurse who does everything possible to save her patients at the hospital where she works.

 Plot

 This telenovela is set in a hospital where a series of clinical cases is.
 A young nurse serves as a thread while in consecrates his life helping others.